Philosophy, Computing, and Artificial Intelligence

 Intentions and Plans in Practical Reasoning

-Once we imagine that options returns a set of desires (achievement goals), we need a way to select the desire (achievement goal) the agent intends to pursue.
-To solve this problem, we can pretend there Michael Bratman (in Intentions, Plans, and Practical Reason (Harvard University Press, 1987)) argues that rational agents tend to commit themselves to their intentions and thus tend not to interrupt this commitment by recalculating their desires and forming new intentions.
+Once we have the set of desires (achievement goals), we need a way to select the one the agent intends to pursue now.
+This what the agent currently intends to do, and we can pretend we have Michael Bratman (in Intentions, Plans, and Practical Reason (Harvard University Press, 1987)) argues that rational agents tend to commit themselves to their intentions and thus tend not to interrupt this commitment by recalculating their desires and forming new intentions.

 To understand Bratman's idea, notice that steps (3) - (6) in the algorithm do not occur instantaneously.
 They take time, and the world might have changed during this time in such a way that the agent would have formed a new set of intentions if he were to recalculate.